rightoneducation/righton-app/docs/pull_request_template.md

+[Please complete the below PR template as best as you can, deleting the placeholder text/screenshots/video and including any relevant information you have.
+You can also delete this text too! :v:]

 **Issue:**

 A brief description of the issue that the PR resolves.
 Please include links to any discussions on slack or github issues are perfect there.